About the Centre for Public Safety and Criminal Justice Research (CPSCJR)

 • creates an effective basis for dialogue between government, criminal and social justice partners, and communities to promote evidenced based approaches to enhance public safety.

-The Centre is directed by RCMP Research Chair Dr. Darryl Plecas and involves other faculty and undergraduate and graduate research students in the School of Criminology and Criminal Justice at the University of the Fraser Valley.
+The Centre is directed by RCMP Research Chair Dr. Irwin Cohen and involves other faculty and undergraduate and graduate research students in the School of Criminology and Criminal Justice at the University of the Fraser Valley.
 For more information on the type of projects conducted through the Centre, please see our Research Themes page or click below on our Reports and Publications link.

-The research conducted by Dr. Darryl Plecas and his colleagues and students at the University of the Fraser Valley has resulted in a variety of Research Reports and Publications available to the general public and of interest to criminology and criminal justice students, criminal justice practitioners, and government.
-In addition, Dr. Plecas is frequently quoted in the news - please visit our News and Announcements page for access to some of these articles and announcements.
+The research conducted by Dr. Irwin Cohen and his colleagues and students at the University of the Fraser Valley has resulted in a variety of Research Reports and Publications available to the general public and of interest to criminology and criminal justice students, criminal justice practitioners, and government.
+In addition, Dr. Cohen is frequently quoted in the news - please visit our News and Announcements page for access to some of these articles and announcements.

 Reports and Publications